calumgrant/logical/README.md

 If `mother` and `person` are not defined, then they are assumed to be new relations that are initially empty.
 Variables can be upper- or lower- case, but we will use upper case here.

-Another example, this time using or.
+Another example, this time using `or`.

 ```
 X has parent Y if X has mother Y or X has father Y.